Open sets of partially hyperbolic skew products having a unique SRB measure: Preliminaries

-Similar results holds for the family of unstable holonomies $\{H^u_{p,q}\}_{p\in M, q\in W^{uu}_1(p)}$. \end{theorem} The proof of this theorem can be found in \cite{ch5obataholonomies}, which is an adaptation of the arguments from \cite{ch5brownholonomy} by Brown.
+Similar results holds for the family of unstable holonomies $\{H^u_{p,q}\}_{p\in M, q\in W^{uu}_1(p)}$. \end{theorem} Theorem \ref{ob.holonomies} has no assumption on the dimensions of the invariant directions.
+The proof of this theorem can be found in \cite{ch5obataholonomies}, which is an adaptation of the arguments from \cite{ch5brownholonomy} by Brown.
 In what follows, we give the main points of this proof mostly to justify (\ref{eq.holderconditionholonomy}).
 For all the details, we refer the reader to \cite{ch5obataholonomies}. \begin{proof}[Sketch of the proof] By Theorem \ref{ob.regularitycenter}, condition (\ref{eq.ch5thetapinching}) implies that the center bundle $E^c$ is $\theta$-H\"older (see section $4$ in \cite{ch5pughshubwilkinson12}).
 The condition (\ref{eq.ch5thetabunching}) is sometimes called the \textbf{strong bunching} condition.

 We may fix a local approximation of the holonomy $H^s_*$, which we will denote by $\pi^s_*$, that verifies the following: there exists a constant $\tilde{C}>0$ such that for any $p\in M$ and $q\in W^{ss}_1(p)$, there exists a $C^{1+\theta}$-map, which is a diffeomorphism onto its image, $\pi^s_{p,q}: W^c_{R_1}(p) \to W^c(q)$ that verifies \begin{enumerate} \item $d(\pi^s_{p,q}(p),q) \leq \tilde{C} d(p,q)$; \item $d(D\pi^s_{p,q}(p).v,v) \leq \tilde{C} d(p,q)^{\theta}$, where $v\in SE^c_p$, and $SE^c_p$ is the unit sphere on $E^c_p$; \item if $p' \in W^c_{loc}(p)$ and $q' \in W^{ss}_1(p') \cap W^c_{loc}(q)$, then $\pi_{p,q}^s$ coincides with $\pi^s_{p',q'}$ on $W^c_{loc}(p) \cap W^c_{loc}(p')$. \end{enumerate}